rrrene/custom_attributes/README.md

 CustomAttributes allows you to add custom attributes to ActiveRecord objects, optionally scoped by another model (e.g. users or accounts).

+## Installation

+To install, simply run:

+  $ gem install custom_attributes

+Or put this in your Gemfile:

+  gem 'custom_attributes'

+To create the migration for the custom_attributes tables, run:

+  rails g custom_attributes:install

 ## Usage

 Define that a model has custom attributes: